johnschoeman/graphql-demo/GraphQL_Slides.md

 - difficult to implement server side caching.
 - upfront costs of setting up gql server.
 - graphql is a thin data aplication layer, it does not solve all the problems.
-- Not easy to send non JSON data.
-- lack of documenation, espcially for ruby.
+- lack of documenation and tooling, espcially for ruby.

 ---